shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ## Creating your custom CMS element

-Imagine you want to create a new element to display a button which is fully configurable by the shop manager.
-We already build a CMS-Block for the button in the last guide but if you just have a block you don't have a configuration that's why you need a CMS element
+Imagine you want to create a new element to display a fully configurable button by the shop manager.
+We have already built a CMS-Block for the button in the last guide, but if you just have a block, you don't have a configuration.
+That's why you need a CMS element

 ## Administration Code